aadilpopat/framework-nextJS/README.md

 Find the endpoint in the GraphQL Settings section of the WordPress dashboard.
 WPGraphQL’s default is /graphql.

-6. Open the `nextjs-frontend` directory in a terminal and run the following command
+6. Open the `nextjs-frontend` directory in a terminal and run the following commands

 ```
-npm install
+npm ci
 npm build
 npm start
 ```

 The Site will be viewable from  http://localhost:3000

 ## Login Details for WP Admin